 However, these higher-quality algorithms are only really slow if you are forced to execute them serially, but they are relatively fast when you can run them in parallel.
 One of the huge advantages of GPU processing is that GPUs are massively parallel, with hundreds of parallel processing units.
 There are a lot of pixel operations that are very amenable to parallel processing, since you don’t need to know the result of the operation on one pixel to do the same operation on its neighbor in the same image.
 Scaling is just such an operation.
 When you move scaling operations to the GPU, you get to take advantage of scaling algorithms that were just plain unfeasible on the CPU.

-So, scaling using CUDA can be better.
+So, scaling using CUDA or OpenCL can be better.
 And faster.
 In some tests done here, scaling was more than 40 times faster on the GPU than on the CPU at maximum quality.

 When Premiere Pro is just using the CPU for the processing of scaling operations, it uses the following scaling methods: